 A rescue and recovery effort is underway after an overnight fire at the Jackson County Park Marina boat docks.

 Eight people are confirmed dead.
-According to the Jackson County Coroner, four of the dead are under age 18.
 No identifications have been released and the recovery effort continues as teams attempt to account for every person and every vessel are accounted for.

 Officials reiterated that the public needs to stay away from the area.

 Necklaus confirmed earlier reports of a call at about 12:40 a.m. of a boat on fire at the Jackson County Park Marina, Dock B. When crews arrived, the dock was about 30% involved.
 He said that because of the fire’s location on the inland side of the dock, it caused substantial access problems for fire fighters to get to the fire and at the same time, problems for occupants of that boat dock to exit.
 Once the fire was extinguished, they determined that about 35 vessels were destroyed, ranging in size from about 20′ to over 40′, houseboats to pontoons.
 He shared that several people occupied those houseboats as a primary residence.

 Necklaus explained the rescue actions started by rescuing people from the water who had jumped off the boats or off the docks in addition to extinguishing the fire.
 Seven people were recovered and transported to the hospital where they were treated and released.

 Multiple boats sunk, some at the dock, some after they floated away from their moorings.
 It’s expected to take multiple days to complete the recovery effort.